 Younger folk tend to have more muscle, keeping metabolism high thus burning more calories at rest.
 But as we age, the weight we gain as fat is less metabolically active, so we burn fewer calories during the typical day.
 In addition, women going through menopause are undergoing hormonal changes that disrupt body functions that make weight loss even harder.

-As expected, the women with more intensive counseling lost more weight.
-These women tended to eat less fried foods, avoid sweets, and eat out in restaurants less often – typical diet advice given from physicians and nutritionists.
+As expected, women with more intensive counseling lost more weight.
+These women tended to eat less fried foods, avoid sweets, and eat out in restaurants less often – typical diet advice is given by physicians and nutritionists.

 But most of us can’t keep up a strict diet long-term, so the weight eventually returns.
 What were the most successful strategies the researchers found that would help women lose weight and keep it off?